a78738825/ytmerge/README.md

 - 🎥 Lists all available video & audio streams (with itags, resolutions, and formats)
 - 🎛️ Lets you pick the exact quality of video/audio you want to download
-- 📥 Downloads and merges streams using `ffmpeg`
+- 📥 Downloads streams and intelligently merges them using `ffmpeg`
+  - Uses stream-copy for `.webm` to avoid re-encoding
+  - Re-encodes audio only if necessary
+- ⏳ Rich CLI progress bars for video/audio downloads and merge steps
-- 🧹 Deletes temporary files after merging is complete
+- 🧹 Skips re-downloads for existing temp files and cleans up after merge
 - 🖤 Uses `rich` and `tabulate` for clean, readable CLI output

 ---